 The star of the show was definitely the Pork Rib Rice (pai kut choi fan).
 The pork cuts were sweet and tangy from the honey glaze.
 It was crispy on the outside and juicy on the inside.
 I must say, that despite its oiliness, this has won me over.
 The bed of vegetable rice was fluffy and mixed with broth and bok choy.
 The subtle hint of ginger worked well with the pork rib.

-The rest of the food we ordered were good but failed to steal the limelight from the pork rib rice.
+The rest of the food we ordered was good but failed to steal the limelight from the pork rib rice.
 Service is not top notch but we didn’t encounter any mishaps so that’s a plus.
 Tea is 2 HKD per person and additional 10% service charge is added to your bill.

 While the dining area looked spotless, the back area was the opposite.
 Going to their toilet area provided us a glimpse of the kitchen and back hallways, which turned out to be quite disorganized and not the most hygienic-looking.
 We almost couldn’t believe that we were going the right direction when we finally got to the toilets.
 It was located in the back alley of the restaurant.
 Oh well.